Religion is the rulebook.

 are working all things for my good.
 Strengthen my faith, renew my courage, and

-fill me with Your quiet, sustaining joy.
+fill me with your quiet, sustaining joy.
 Thank You, Lord, that I am never alone in my struggle, and

 that my faithful efforts and prayers are never wasted.
 I surrender my sorrow